kalvinkao/ctr-prediction-with-fm/README.md

 - [Kalvin Kao](https://github.com/kalvinkao) (kalvin.kao@ischool.berkeley.edu)

 ### Report
 This project implements a scalable factorization machines approach for predicting click response to display advertising.
+The dataset contains ~46 million records and the training data is about ~11GB.
 You can clone this repo to view the jupyter notebook, or you can view the PDF version (contains formatting differences) here:

 [PDF Version](https://github.com/kalvinkao/ctr-prediction-with-fm/blob/master/CTR_FactorizationMachines.pdf)